LKQ Corporation (LKQ) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 21, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to LKQ Corporation ("LKQ" or the "Company") (NASDAQ: LKQ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, May 26, 2026 /PRNewswire/ -- Glancy Prongay Wolke & Rotter LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against LKQ Corporation ("LKQ" or the "Company") (NASDAQ: LKQ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN LKQ CORPORATION (LKQ), CLICK HERE BEFORE JUNE 22, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?